6 Things to Do with Your Overstock Inventory

 If you decide to pursue this route for your business, make sure you know the value of your product and decide on a price you are comfortable taking.
 Then, when you negotiate, start at a higher price with the goal of receiving more money.
 But make sure you are ok with dropping to your lowest price.

 Businesses that have particularly brand sensitive items may want to avoid this route, since once you sell your items to inventory buyers you will have no control over what price they sell them for.
 For example, if you run a designer clothing store in which you design and sell your own clothing, you are not just selling inventory, you are also building a brand.
-Since for many brands pricing is derived not solely from the product but also from the brand name itself, steeply discounting items can hurt your pricing power.
+Since for many brands pricing is derived from the brand name itself instead of solely from the product, steeply discounting items can hurt your pricing power.
 If you are selling t-shirts at $50 apiece and someone finds a t-shirt from your brand at $15 online, this could really hurt the perceived value of the products you sell and damage your sales power.

 Keep in mind, this method only works for certain businesses with certain products, such as clothing retailers.

-One of the best way for businesses to avoid purchasing too little or too much inventory is to use an inventory turnover calculator.
+One of the best ways for businesses to avoid purchasing too little or too much inventory is to use an inventory turnover calculator.

 Moving excess inventory can be challenging.
 The key is to be creative and understand your customer base.
 As a small business owner, nobody will know your products and your clients better than you, so use that to your advantage.
 What do you think will drive purchases?
 Based on what you know about your customers, what kind of promotions and deals would they be most interested in?